otherland/biblebasedliving/content/alternative-platforms.md

 - [1 Peter 5:8](https://www.bibleref.com/1-Peter/5/1-Peter-5-8.html) (ESV) - "Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour."
 - [Romans 12:2](https://www.bibleref.com/Romans/12/Romans-12-2.html) (ESV) - "Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect."

-*Source Material Integration:*
-According to an article by Search Engine Journal, many individuals have chosen to delete their social media accounts due to concerns about data privacy and manipulation.
-However, they also acknowledge the importance of social media for connecting with followers and networking.
-Alternative platforms like MeWe and Ello offer an honorable business model that treats people as customers rather than data.
-They prioritize user control, privacy, and a positive user experience.

 ## Question 2: What are some Christian social media alternatives?

 Christian social media alternatives cater specifically to the needs of conservative Christians, providing a space where they can connect with like-minded individuals, share their faith, and find encouragement.
 Here are two Christian social media alternatives: